 I am Lucas Reynolds, and it is my distinct privilege to welcome you to MUNUM XXXI.
-It is my hope that this message finds you well.
+I hope that this message finds you well.
 Firstly, I would like to say that I am honored to serve as your chair for this session of the African Union.
 By way of introduction, I am a second-year student in the Ross School of Business studying Business Administration, and I plan on minoring Political Science.
 I hail from the small town of Jackson, Michigan.
 Aside from Model United Nations, my interests are quite varied from political activism to mathematics.

-I am so incredibly excited for the committee that we prepared for you.
-The topics are extremely complex, and I am very proud to give each of you the opportunity to discuss these prevalent issues in African politics.
+I am so incredibly excited for the committee that we have prepared for you.
+The topics are extremely complex, and I am proud to give each of you the opportunity to discuss these prevalent issues in African politics.

 This session of the African Union will run like a committee in the General Assembly.
 My hope for this session is that you leave a more informed citizen of this globe.
 Armed with the knowledge to fight the era of post-truth politics in this country and throughout the Western world.